Understanding Carbon Credits

 Environmental integrity differs dramatically between purchasing voluntary market RECs and purchasing compliance REC:

 • The most common underlying objective in purchasing voluntary market RECs would be to report the indirect emissions associated with its consumption of purchased electricity (i.e., Scope 2 emissions) as zero.
-The problem with this zero-emissions claim is that REC purchases do not reflect, nor do they alter, the emissions physically associated with or caused by a firm’s electricity use.
+The problem with this zero-emissions claim is that REC purchases do not reflect, nor do they necessarily alter, the emissions physically associated with or caused by a firm’s electricity use.
 Research has shown that there is no causal relationship between the purchase of voluntary market RECs or the growth of the voluntary REC market overall and the amount of renewable energy generated in the United States.
-Consequently, the evidence does not justify assigning emission factors or claiming emission reductions based on the purchase of voluntary market RECs.
+Consequently, the evidence does not justify assigning emission factors or claiming avoided emissions based on the purchase of voluntary market RECs.
 The evidence clearly shows that the voluntary REC market, in its current form, lacks environmental integrity.

-In contrast, some compliance REC markets are likely to be causing additional renewable energy investment due to the incrementally increasing RPS goals, as indicated by their far higher price.
+In contrast, some RPS compliance REC markets are likely to be causing additional renewable energy investment due to the incrementally increasing RPS goals, as indicated by their far higher certificate price.
 There is moderate confidence in the additionality of RPS compliance RECs for the U.S. Northeast and Mid-Atlantic states.
 This confidence would be increased further if a buyer commits to a multi-year purchase contract.

-Theoretically, if a cap-and-trade program overlaps with the jurisdiction of an RPS, then removal of a compliance REC from the market may not lead to additional emissions reductions.
+Theoretically, if a cap-and-trade program overlaps with the jurisdiction of an RPS, then removal of a compliance REC from the market may not lead to additional avoided emissions.
 Instead, it would simply shift when and where emissions occur because total emissions are already capped.
-Additional emissions reductions are only achieved if the purchaser cancels allowances.
+Additional avoided emissions are only achieved if the purchaser cancels allowances.
+If one wished to avoid any risk or criticism, a buyer could retire both compliance RECs and associated emission allowances in combination given the uncertainty in future ETS and RPS market rules.
+This option would result in higher costs.

 Social and Environmental Co-Benefits